Technical Author, By passion Puzzle Solving

 Developing separately from quite a long time, these technologies might seem mutually exclusive to you at first.
 However, when the power of both technologies is to combine, it could help businesses like never before!

-, the number of users for Blockchain wallet exceeded about 42 million by 2019, and global Blockchain expenditure is expected to reach about $11.7 billion by 2022.
-Big data, on the other hand, is expected to reach about $103 billion by the year 2023, another report says
+As per reports, the number of users for Blockchain wallet exceeded about 42 million by 2019, and global Blockchain expenditure is expected to reach about $11.7 billion by 2022.
+Big data, on the other hand, is expected to reach about $103 billion by the year 2023, another report says.

 So, is there any possibility where Blockchain can really improve Big Data?
 Let’s discuss!
 But first, understand both these technologies in brief.